Joouis/blog/source/_posts/hands-on-ml-linear-regression.md

 ### Linear model

-Let's start with simplest linear model $y=ax+b$, and you can try more complex model if your train are underfitting.
+Let's start with simplest linear model $f(x)=wx+b$, and you can try more complex model if your train are underfitting.

 Q: How to initialize parameters?